ethereum/ERCs/ERCS/erc-xxxx.md

 The RPC API methods standard described in this document does not have any consequences for the security of the Native Account Abstraction ecosystem.

-The implementations of these APIs, especially the ones related to generating a `signature` for a transaction, must be extremely careful when handling the Smart Contract Accounts' credentials.
+The implementations of these APIs, especially the ones related to generating an `authorizationData` for a transaction, must be extremely careful when handling the Smart Contract Accounts' credentials.

 ## Copyright